Ultimate Guide To Tiger Cub Scout Awards Checklist (2024 Update)

 What Are The Tiger Cub Scout Belt Loops?

 A Belt Loop is an award that is given to a cub scout once they have completed all of the activities in a Required or Elective Adventure (ex.
-My Tiger Jungle).
+Tigers In The Wild).
 It is slid onto the belt that is part of the cub scout uniform.

-There are 6 Required Adventures and 13 Elective Adventures to choose from.
+There are 6 Required Adventures and over 15 Elective Adventures to choose from.

 On the Award Tracker Printable you can fill in the date you earned your belt loop and the date you received it, usually during a pack event.